 Hourly pricing commonly falls between £45–£95 per hour depending on van size, number of movers, access and demand.

-Many London moves are priced hourly.
-A common range is £45–£95 per hour, depending on van size, number of movers, access conditions and demand.
-Total cost is mainly determined by time (loading + travel + unloading).
+Many London moves are priced by time (hours booked), with the rate shaped by van size, number of movers, access conditions and demand.
+As an indicative London-wide range, hourly pricing often falls around £45–£95 per hour, but the total is mainly determined by elapsed time — loading + travel + unloading.